 Centsational Girl is the queen of faux built ins.
 Don’t quote me on this, but I think she came up with the idea of dressing up Ikea Billy bookcases with molding and trim to look like custom shelving.
+Thinking of custom cabinetry, this piece encouraged me to design one for home offices.
 One of her latest ideas combines Ikea’s Besta and Billy shelves to make library shelves.
 Painting the back of the shelves pink and adding brass light fixtures to the front really makes these bookcases classy.
 Check out more of her shelving transformations here,here, and here.

 Okay, who wants to make a road trip to Ikea with me, now?
+We’ve looked ikea billy bookcase hack earlier and the built-in bookcase can uplift the same.
 It’s pretty fun to think of all the possibilities!
 Have you transformed any simple pieces of furniture into something more exciting, lately?